lizmat/Shelve6/README.md

   * Verification and other plugins

-  * Shared file store, multiple shelve6 instances.
+  * Shared file store, multiple shelved instances.
 Or a database as a store.

   * More auth types

   * Full-blown monitoring, resilience etc

   * More metadata, like when uploaded and by whom. "on-behalf" in upload script so that a CI or automation job can say on whose command they uploaded